oyvinddd/twitch-ios-sdk/README.md

 ## Information

-**THIS SOFTWARE IS UNOFFICIAL AND IS IN NO WAY ENDORSED BY TWITCH.TV**
+**⚠️ THIS SOFTWARE IS UNOFFICIAL AND IS IN NO WAY ENDORSED BY TWITCH.TV ⚠️**

 This SDK is a modern, lightweight wrapper around the [official Twitch API](https://dev.twitch.tv/docs/api/).
 Its main purpose is to make your life easier when building apps that needs to integrate with the various Twitch services.
 The code is 100% Swift and deployment target has been set to **iOS 12**.